Giftbit/Lightrail-API-V2-Docs/docs/accounts.md

 ```

 ### Attributes
-Below is the list of attributes used when creating an Account from a Program.
+Below is the list of attributes used when creating an account from a Program.
 - **valueStoreId** (_required_): Unique idempotent id for the ValueStore.
 - **programId** (_required_): The programId of the Program this ValueStore is in.
 - **customerId** (_required_): Unique ID for the Customer.
 - **value** (_optional_): An integer greater than or equal to 0 representing the initial value of the Account.

-## Common Account Requests
+## Common Requests
-Below are the most common requests made when interacting with Accounts.
+Below are the most common requests made when interacting with accounts.

 ### Crediting
 Crediting is used when adding value to an account.